Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

 ### Package.json

-A regular nodejs package.json file.
+A regular NodeJS package.json file.
 Nothing special here.
 It tells pnpm what packages to install and what your scripts are.
 It also has `type` set to `module`, which tells nodejs to use es modules over commonjs modules.
-This is a requirement for sveltekit to work, and recommended in any modern nodejs project.
+This is a requirement for SvelteKit to work, and recommended in any modern nodejs project.

 ### eslint.config.js